sadiksaifi/monorepo/apps/blog/src/content/blog/mac-menu.md

 1. **Native Performance**: Built with Swift and Cocoa, it feels like a natural part of macOS
 2. **Modern Design**: The blur-backed, transparent window with hover effects provides a premium feel
-3. **Script Integration**: Its stdin/stdout interface makes it perfect for shell scripts
+3. **Script Integration**: Its stdin/stdout interface makes it perfect for shell scripts, similar to fzf
 4. **Keyboard First**: Designed for power users who prefer keyboard navigation
 5. **Lightweight**: No dependencies, just pure macOS goodness
+6. **Fuzzy Finding**: Brings the power of fzf's fuzzy search to a native GUI environment

 ## Building Your Own Integration

 The possibilities with mac-menu are endless.
 Here are some ideas for integration:

-- Application launcher
-- File browser
+- File and directory fuzzy finder
 - Command history selector
 - Git branch switcher
 - SSH connection manager
 - Password manager interface
+- Project directory navigator

 ## Conclusion

-mac-menu brings the power of dmenu to macOS with a modern, native implementation.
+mac-menu brings the power of fuzzy finding to macOS with a modern, native implementation.
 Whether you're a developer looking to streamline your workflow or a power user seeking a better way to interact with your system, mac-menu provides a clean, efficient solution that feels right at home on macOS.

-Try it out today and experience the difference a well-designed launcher can make in your daily workflow!
+Try it out today and experience the difference a well-designed fuzzy finder can make in your daily workflow!

+## Open Source

+mac-menu is open source and available on GitHub at [sadiksaifi/mac-menu](https://github.com/sadiksaifi/mac-menu).
+If you find it useful, please consider giving it a star!
+Your support helps the project grow and encourages further development.

+## License

+mac-menu is released under the MIT License.
+Feel free to use, modify, and distribute it as you wish.